emkey1/AOK-Filesystem-Tools/README.md

 ## Configuration

-Main settings are in AOK_VARS, BUILD_ENV have some buil-related settings
+Main settings are in AOK_VARS, BUILD_ENV have some build-related settings

 You can override this with local settings in .AOK_VARS and .BUILD_ENV, both will be ignored by git.
 Please note that if either is found,